cynthiasystems/AgentNewsX/README.md

 #### 3. InterestingTweetTask

 Evaluates content and generates engaging social media posts:
-- Uses LambdaLabs API (Claude) to analyze article relevance
+- Uses LambdaLabs API to analyze article relevance
 - Scores articles on a 1-100 interestingness scale
 - Generates concise, engaging tweets about significant content
 - Selects only the most interesting content to share